dangquyitt/shadowify/cefr/README.md

-# CEFR Level Prediction using BERT Regression
+# CEFR Level Classification using BERT

-This project implements a BERT-based regression model to predict CEFR (Common European Framework of Reference for Languages) levels from English sentences.
+This project implements a BERT-based text classifier to predict CEFR (Common European Framework of Reference for Languages) levels from English sentences.

 ## 📋 Overview

-The model predicts CEFR levels as continuous values from 1-6, which are then mapped to discrete levels:
+The model classifies English text into 6 CEFR levels using a **classification approach**:

 - **A1** (Beginner): Can understand and use familiar everyday expressions
 - **A2** (Elementary): Can communicate in simple tasks requiring simple exchange of information